 Langer made numerous arrangements of Tchaikovsky's works for piano.

-In 1873 Tchaikovsky dedicated the piano piece Capriccioso — No. 5 of the Six Pieces, Op.
-19 — to Eduard Langer.
+In 1873, Tchaikovsky dedicated his piano piece Capriccioso — No. 5 of the Six Pieces, Op.
+19 — "à M. Edouard Langer".

 Correspondence with Tchaikovsky

 2 letters from Tchaikovsky to Eduard Langer have survived, both dating from 1880, of which the one highlighted in bold has been translated into English on this website: